 Characteristics in Barton-le-Clay that are considered as issues and threats and should addressed by design guidelines and codes Relevance to the design guidelines and codes in Chapter 3 While infill development is preferred compared to larger developments, issues of overlooking, site coverage, architecture and housing mixes should be considered in future designs.
 DG.6 Infill development DG.1 Materials & architectural details The setting of the listed buildings or unlisted buildings of great historic significance should be respected by potential nearby developments.
 New developments should be sensitive in terms of materials, scale and massing whilst ensuring all important views are not blocked.
 DG.3 Development in close proximity to heritage assets There should be a housing mix in the area to meet the needs of the wider community.
 At the same time, any new development, of any scale, should be sensitive in scale and massing with the surrounding environment.
 DG.2 Housing mix Views towards woodlands and open fields are under threat in new developments.
 DG.7 Building scale & massing DG.8 Views Gates or high walls with no gaps should be avoided as they erode the general character of the area and also block the movement of wildlife.
-DG.4 Patterns of growth Provision of car parking should be appropriate of the development to avoid having cars parked on the pavement or green verges.
-All new parking area's formed for any development should be permeable SUDS Design based surfaces.
-DG.9 Car parking Loss of character due to new developments that are out of keeping with the general rural and mixed environment.
+DG.4 Patterns of growth Loss of character due to new developments that are out of keeping with the general rural and mixed environment.
 Some examples are the use of materials which do not reflect the local vernacular, 'executive' style houses that bring no variety in the local context, lack of mixture of housing sizes, flat roofs instead of pitched roofs, smaller building plots etc. DG.1 Materials & architectural details